prcutler/picostepseq/docs/build-guide.md

     1 - resistor 220 ohm (R3)
     1 - resistor 4.7k ohm (R4)

+For mounting in the 3D printed enclosure:

+    2 -  20 pin header sockets
+    2 - 20 pin header pins

 ## Assembly

 To assemble the PicoStepSeq:

+1. Using your flush cutter, cut 4 pins out of the header socket.
+2. Trim the header sockets and header pins to match the Pico.
-1. Start by soldering the Pico headers to the PCB.
+3. Start by soldering the Pico headers to the PCB.
 You may need a vise or shim to help raise the PCB to keep it stable while soldering.
-2. Solder the header for the display to the PCB.
+4. Solder the header for the display to the PCB.
-3.
+5.